josefadamcik/SofleKeyboard/docs/index.md

 ###	&#9888; Keyhive RGB

-One bigger vendor - Keyhive - is selling their own fork of Sofle RGB.
+One keyboard vendor - Keyhive - is selling their own fork of Sofle RGB.
 This version is **modified** in way that makes it **incompatible** with the firmware for the official designs.
 You have to use the firmware provided by the vendor and build guide provided by them as well.
 Please, don't report problems with the desing and or firmware to this repository.
-Their modification is not part of the repository and therefore we cannot fix the problems or help you with solution.
+Their modification is not part of the repository and therefore we cannot fix the problems or help you.
 Contact the vendor instead.
 In the end, you are their client.

 ## License